List of Legends of Tomorrow characters: Esperanza "Spooner" Cruz

 Esperanza "Spooner" Cruz (portrayed by Lisseth Chavez as an adult; seasons 6–7; Dominique Lucky Martell as a young girl) is a "tough and self-sufficient" woman who "lives off the grid, devising ingenious tech for the detection of – and defense against – space aliens, and while some might call her paranoid, she calls it being prepared.
 A survivor of a childhood alien encounter, Spooner now believes she has the ability to communicate telepathically with aliens".
 Esperanza was the survivor of an alien encounter and claims that a radio that they put in her head allows her to understand alien language.
 The Legends kidnapped her so she could help them find Sara in Space, but she eventually joins them full-time.
 She develops a close friendship with Astra Logue.
 During an incident with a Zaguron, Esperanza discovered that she can speak to aliens.
-It is later revealed that Esperanza used to live with her mother Gloria in 1925 Odessa, Texas, and that the Fountain of Imperium teleported her to the future in order to rescue her from her mother's murderers.
+It is later revealed that Esperanza used to live with her mother Gloria in 1925 Odessa, Texas, and that the Fountain of Imperium teleported her to the future to rescue her from her mother's murderers.
 The present Spooner learns this and reveals her identity to her mother and rescues her from her death.

 In season seven, Esperanza works with Astra to help the Legends find a way back to the present.
 In the episode "The Fixed Point" (2022), Esperanza comes out as asexual to Zari 2.0; she is the first Arrowverse character to do so.
 When she returned to the Waverider after defeating Evil Gideon and saving the life of Alun Thomas, she was arrested by the Time Police alongside her team for breaking the timeline.